dimitri6degres/ekoz-minidacdsp/README.md

 # ekoz-minidacdsp

-I wanted a dac with a "night mode" preset.
+I wanted a dac with a "night mode" preset._
-\nMovies' soundtrack are awfull : we don't anderstand dialogs, but fx are very loud…

-it's impossible to watch a movie without playing permanently with the remote !
+Movies' soundtrack are awfull : we don't anderstand dialogs, but fx are very loud…__ it's impossible to watch a movie without playing permanently with the remote !

 ---